Carbon Capture, Utilization and Storage

 Aker Solutions is involved in all phases of the Norwegian government’s Longship project, the world’s first project for establishing full-scale CCS facilities in-line with the country’s international climate agreements.

-In 2020, we received a contract from Aker Carbon Capture to provide detail engineering for the construction of a carbon capture facility at Norcem’s cement plant in Brevik, Norway.
-The development in Brevik is part of the Longship project which includes the Northern Lights CCS project that will see the development of a permanent CO2 storage facility on the seabed off the west coast of Norway.
-Aker Solutions has also been awarded a contract from Equinor to deliver the CO2 receiving facilities for Northern Lights, as well as subsea equipment for injecting captured CO2 into the reservoir for permanent storage.
+In 2024, working with Aker Carbon Capture, we completed construction of a carbon capture facility at Heidelberg's cement plant in Brevik, Norway.
+The development in Brevik is part of the Longship project, which includes the Northern Lights CCS project that is developing permanent CO2 storage facilities off the west coast of Norway.

 We are also supporting the deployment of a more cost-effective CCS value chain, by focusing on a modular approach of system blocks and accelerating the integration of CCS technologies at scale.
-The LINCCS project, which received funding from the Research Council of Norway, aims at cutting costs by 70 percent for new carbon storage facilities.
+The LINCCS project, which received funding from the Research Council of Norway, aims at cutting costs for new carbon storage facilities.
 This will be achieved through optimization of the CO2 value chain, with focus on transport and large-scale permanent storage of carbon after it is captured.